 The 10 Best Barbecue Smokers for Pitmaster-Quality Meals at Home

-Few things make a more perfect pair than summertime and barbecues.
+Few things make us more excited than the perfect barbeque spread.
 And while we love indulging in classics like burgers and grilled veggies, there's no denying the mouthwatering masterpieces that can be accomplished from a smoker.

 What is a barbecue smoker?